 Threat level: Low-Medium

-Travellers to Chile are advised to remain cautious in busy tourist areas as these present the highesy risk of petty crime and theft.
-Unexploded landmines are still present in some areas of the country and as such it is recommended that you only use recognised border crossings into Peru, Bolivia and Argentina.
+Chile is a country that is relatively safe and one of the safest countries in South America.
+The general travel advice for Chile is to remain cautious in busy tourist areas as these present the highest risk of petty crime and theft.
+Unexploded landmines are still present in some areas of the country and as such, it is recommended that you only use recognised border crossings into Peru, Bolivia and Argentina.

 There is a small risk of terrorist activity in Chile.
 Over 200 bombings have taken place in the country between 2005 and 2014 with many different groups claiming responsibility.
 The last terror incident was a subway bombing in Santiago in 2014, although no-one was killed, 14 people were injured.
 The Chilean Anarchist group, “the Conspiracy of Cells of Fire” claimed responsibility for this attack.

-Parts of Chilie are known to be prone to earthquakes.
-In December 2016 the Los Lagos Region suffered a powerful 7.7 magnitude earthquake.
-It is advised to keep an eye on local news for warnings of imminent earthquakes.
+Parts of Chile are known to be prone to earthquakes.
+In December 2016, the Los Lagos Region suffered a powerful 7.7 magnitude earthquake.
+The travel advice for Chile is for visitors to be advised to keep an eye on local news for warnings of imminent earthquakes.

 Visitors should avoid walking around after dusk and to only use official taxis.
 Chile has a popular night-life scene where drug culture is present.
 Visitors should take care not to get involved with taking drugs as this can lead to arrest, detention and deportation.